department-of-veterans-affairs/vets-design-system-documentation/src/_about/developers/using-web-components.md

 ## How to use a web component

-We can use a component called `<va-example-component>`, with its unique styling and functionality, in any JavaScript framework or library.
+A web component looks like an HTML element such as `<va-example-component>`.
+It has unique styling and functionality and can work in any JavaScript framework or library.
 The fact that these components are framework agnostic, helps us future proof our component library.

 [Web Components](https://developer.mozilla.org/en-US/docs/Web/API/Web_components) consist of three parts:
 * A custom HTML element